amoser/Klonoa-stuff/README.md

 ## Features

-This tool has two main functions: a window with options for easily manipulating various aspects of the game state, and an in-game display that displays additional information about the game state.
+This tool has two main components: a window with options for easily manipulating various aspects of the game state, and an in-game display that displays additional information about the game state.

 TODO x position along entire path, not just segment?